gmgsangeetha/online-quiz-portal/README.md

 ## Admin Question Management

-Questions can be added in bulk using the following format:
+Admin can add multiple questions in bulk using a structured format, allowing faster question entry without manual one-by-one insertion.

+### Bulk Upload Format:
  Q: Question text
  A: Option 1
  B: Option 2
  C: Option 3
  D: Option 4
  ANS: Correct Answer

-Separate multiple questions using:
+Multiple questions can be separated using ---

 ---

 ## Result Management

-Results are stored in the database after each attempt.
+The system stores quiz results after each attempt, enabling easy tracking of user performance.

-Each result contains:
+Each result includes:
 - Username
 - Score
 - Total Questions
 - Pass / Fail Status
-- Attempt Time
+- Attempt Timestamp

-### Result Access
+## Admin Controls (Restricted Access)

-- `/admin/results` → View all attempt results
+- `/admin/results` → View all quiz attempt results
 - `/admin/clear-results` → Delete all stored results

-(Admin endpoints are intended for controlled/internal use)
+These endpoints are intended for internal/admin use only.
+They help in monitoring quiz attempts and managing results **without requiring direct database access**.

+⚠️ Note: In a production environment, these endpoints should be protected using proper authentication and authorization to prevent unauthorized access, especially for sensitive operations like deleting all results.

 ---

 ## How Scoring Works
 - Each correct answer = 1 mark
 - Final score is calculated based on correct answers
-- Passing criteria:
+- Passing Criteria:
+  Pass: score ≥ 60%

-- Pass if score >= 60% of total questions
+  Fail: score < 60%
-Fail otherwise

 ---